pravega/pravega-operator/doc/rollback-cluster.md

 3. K8s Cluster Issues.
 4. Application issues (Application runtime misconfiguration or code bugs)

-An upgrade failure can manifest through a Pod to staying in `Pending` state forever or having continous restarts after moving to Running state (CrashLoopBackOff).
+An upgrade failure can manifest through a Pod to staying in `Pending` state forever or continuously restarting or crashing (CrashLoopBackOff).
-Here we try to fail-fast by explicitly checking for some common causes for upgrade failure like `ErrImagePull` and failing the upgrade if any pod faces this issue during upgrade.
+A component deployment failure needs to be tracked and mapped to "Upgrade Failure" for Pravega Cluster.
-We also have a time threshold within which deployment to a pod should complete.
-If it does not, then we fail the upgrade.
+Here we try to fail-fast by explicitly checking for some common causes for deployment failure like image pull errors or  CrashLoopBackOff State and failing the upgrade if any pod runs into this state during upgrade.

-To indicate upgrade failure we set the folling condition on PravegaCluster status:
+The following Pravega Cluster Status Condition indicates an Upgrade Failure:

 ```
 ClusterConditionType: Error